Eddie Mahan

 Edward William Mahan (January 19, 1892 – July 22, 1975) was an American football player.
 While playing halfback for Harvard, Mahan was selected as a first-team All-American three consecutive years from 1913 to 1915.
 He was widely regarded as one of the greatest football players in the first 50 years of the sport and was named by Jim Thorpe as the greatest football player of all time.
 In 1951, he was elected to the College Football Hall of Fame as part of the first group of inductees.

-Early years
+Early life

 Mahan was a native of Natick, Massachusetts.
 He was of Irish ancestry and reportedly spoke with "the brogue of a full-blooded native of Erin."
 Mahan first gained attention for his football skills while playing at Andover.
 Mahan later recalled his days at Andover, "Well do I recall those wonderful days at Andover and the games between Andover and Exeter.
 There is intense rivalry between these two schools.
 Many are the traditions at Andover."